Easy slow cooker pork BBQ is perfect for those days when you need a “set it and forget it” recipe that can be thrown together in minutes.

 Options range from few and simple at ALDI (my favorite), to a range of organic and specialty recipes at stores like Safeway, Wegmans, Whole Foods or Trader Joe’s (all of which I also love, but aren’t always convenient for everyone).

-So, the other morning I had 10 extra minutes before we needed to leave for school and work — a miracle, I know.
+So, the other morning I had ten extra minutes before we needed to leave for school and work — a miracle, I know.

-Then, I dumped about a quarter of the jarred BBQ sauce into the bottom of my slow cooker, set the roast on top (fat side up), then coated the roast with all of the remaining sauce, covered my slow cooker and set it for 9 hours on low.
+Then, I dumped about a quarter of the jarred BBQ sauce into the bottom of my slow cooker, set the roast on top (fat side up), then coated the roast with all of the remaining sauce, covered my slow cooker and set it for nine hours on low.